cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

 Every node on Esrum (including the head node) has a 1.5-3 TB scratch drive available at ``/scratch``.
-This is intended for short-lived temporary files generated as part of jobs running on the cluster, and can provide a significant performance benefit if a job for example writes a lot of small temporary files.
+This is intended for short-lived temporary files generated as part of jobs running on the cluster, and can provide a significant performance benefit if a job, for example, writes a lot of small temporary files.

 .. note::